 If you are working away from the University during your research and the only option is to store sensitive data on an external device, such as a laptop, you should take the following precautions:

 Transmission over a standard HTTP or email is not secure, and may be intercepted and read by third parties.
-Extra precautions need to be taken when transferring sensitive data between collaborators:
+Extra precautions need to be taken when transferring personal data between collaborators:

 If you are sharing identifiable or pseudoanonymised (containing a participant identifier that can be used to re-identify the participant) between collaborators there may need to have a data transfer agreement or data sharing agreement between the data controller and the institution that the data are being transferred to.
 If the University of Bath has been identified as data controller in a project then you should contact the Data Protection team to determine whether a data transfer agreement is needed.

-In order to comply with the Data Protection Act you should avoid transferring personal data (such as audio files) or sensitive personal data (such as video files) to a transcription service that is based outside the European Economic Area (EEA).
+In order to comply with the Data Protection Act you should avoid transferring personal data (such as audio files) or special category personal data (such as video files) to a transcription service that is based outside the European Economic Area (EEA).

 The UKRI guidance on best practice in the management of research data stipulates that 'any reasonable steps should be taken to ensure that research data are not held in any jurisdiction where the available legal safeguards provide lower levels of protection than are available in the UK.

-You should should ensure that you dispose of sensitive data securely and you may need to provide a certificate of data destruction to comply with the terms of some third party data providers.
+You should should ensure that you dispose of sensitive data (commercial or personal) securely and you may need to provide a certificate of data destruction to comply with the terms of some third party data providers.

 Digital recording equipment loaned from the Audio Visual Unit undergoes a hard reformat once it is returned.
 The data on the memory card is deleted and overwritten, and the table of contents removed.

-Paper-based sensitive data can be disposed of using the University's confidential paper waste disposal service.
+Paper-based sensitive data (commercial or personal) can be disposed of using the University's confidential paper waste disposal service.
 This service can also advise on the secure disposal of CDs, DVDs, and other media.

 If you fully anonymise personal data they are no longer considered to be personal data, and therefore do not fall under Data Protection legislation.
 However, fully anonymising data can be complex because you need to consider the risk of re-identification of data subjects - not just from the dataset itself, but from other available data, including data sources that may be available online.